regehr/opt-fuzz/README.md

 # TODO

 - UB flag inference
+- Debug branches
-- Generate and test functions with branches
+- Optionally generate only forward branches
-- Generate x.with.overflow instructions
+- Generate x.with.overflow instructions and insertvalue/extractvalue
 - Generate integer intrinsics, popcount and similar, the same ones we added to Souper
+- Generate pointers/GEPs/allocas
 - A crazy idea: use Alive to compare new implementations of an optimization (e.g. NewGVN vs GVN).
 We could use Alive to find test cases where the old implementation generates weaker code (i.e., with